ibm-cloud-architecture/refarch-ai-data-customer-churn/docs/lab-IBMCloudPakForData/Monitoring Churn Model using Open Scale/Adding Deployment and Configuring Model.md

 d) For monitoring Age, use 40 to 60 as Reference group and 22 to 35 (as Male) as Monitored group.
 Use 97% as threshold for Bias.
 And use 40 as the sample of records to be used.

-2. Configuring Monitor for Accuracy -
+2. Configuring Monitor for Quality -

 a) Use 95% as accuracy Threshold

 b) Use 50 as minimum sample and 200 as maximum sample

-c) Upload the 'customer_churn_wos_quality_feedback.csv' provided as feedback file.
+c) Upload the 'customer_churn_quality_feedback.csv' provided as feedback file.